micro/micro/README.md

 ### Remote Environments

-Micro bakes in the concept of remote `Environments`.
+Micro bakes in the concept of `Environments`.
 Run your server locally for development and in the cloud for staging and production, seamlessly switch between them using the CLI commands `micro env set [environment]`.

 ## Install